MasterOdin/TuringMachine/README.md

-Turning Machine Emulators
+Turing Machine Emulators
 ==========================

-This repository will hold [Turning Machine](http://en.wikipedia.org/wiki/Turing_machine) emulators in a variety of languages.
+This repository will hold [Turing Machine](http://en.wikipedia.org/wiki/Turing_machine) emulators in a variety of languages.
 Implementations will probably be different between the languages (in both features and the underlying data structures).

 Done
 ----